History of the Detroit Lions: 2021

 On January 14, 2021, the Lions hired Brad Holmes as executive vice president and general manager.
 With Matt Patricia being fired, the Lions were on a search for their new head coach.
 Candidates included San Francisco 49ers defensive coordinator Robert Saleh, Kansas City Chiefs offensive coordinator Eric Bieniemy, New Orleans Saints assistant head coach Dan Campbell, former Cincinnati Bengals head coach Marvin Lewis, and Tampa Bay Buccaneers defensive coordinator Todd Bowles.
 On January 15, 2021, it was reported that Campbell was a front-runner for the job.
 However, because the Saints were in the NFL playoffs, the Lions could not interview him.
 When the Saints lost to the Buccaneers, it was reported the Lions intended to hire Campbell.
 On January 20, Campbell and the Lions agreed to a six-year deal to become the next Lions head coach.

 The biggest off-season move was made on March 18, 2021, when the Lions traded longtime quarterback Matthew Stafford to the Los Angeles Rams in exchange for quarterback Jared Goff, a third round pick in the 2021 draft, and first round picks in the 2022 and 2023 drafts.
 The Lions would get fortunate in the draft, managing to select offensive tackle Penei Sewell seventh overall and acquiring Amon-Ra St. Brown in the fourth round.
 Despite promising rookie seasons from the pair, the Lions finished the season at 3–13–1.

 2022

 2022 proved to be a major breakout year for the Lions.
-In the draft, the Lions acquired multiple pieces of their core, including defensive ends Aidan Hutchinson and Josh Paschal, wide receiver Jameson Williams, cornerback Kerby Joseph, and linebackers James Houston and Malcolm Rodriguez.
+In the draft, the Lions acquired multiple pieces of their core, including defensive ends Aidan Hutchinson and Josh Paschal, wide receiver Jameson Williams, safety Kerby Joseph, and linebackers James Houston and Malcolm Rodriguez.
 While the team started the season at 1–6, they finished strong winning eight of their last ten games to go 9–8, their first winning season since 2017.
 However, thanks to the Seattle Seahawks beating the Los Angeles Rams 19–16 in overtime in Week 18, the team missed the playoffs for the sixth consecutive season.
 A notable occurrence during the year came when Jamaal Williams broke Barry Sanders' single-season touchdown record when he scored his 17th of the year against the Green Bay Packers.